CartoDB/carto.js/doc/API.md

   - **force_mobile**: forces enabling/disabling the mobile layout (it has priority over mobile_layout argument)
 - **callback(vis,layers)**: if a function is specified, it is called once the visualization is created, passing vis and layers as arguments

+##### Returns

+Promise object.
+You can listen for the following events:

++ **done**: triggered when the visualization is created, `vis` is passed as the first argument and `layers` is passed as the second argument.
+Each layer type has different options, see layers section.
++ **error**: triggered when the layer couldn't be created.
+The error string is the first argument.

 ### cartodb.Vis

 #### vis.getLayers()